You can’t run from father time. Its effects manifest in even the most health-conscious individuals.

 If you have eaten curry at any point in the past, then you have probably consumed turmeric, but just didn’t know it.
 This is an age-old spice derived from a flower related to the ginger plant.
 It’s a mainstay in India and other Southeast Asian countries.

-We recommend seeing our post on turmeric for a range of its health benefits and the science behind them.
+We recommend seeing our post on turmeric for a range of its health benefits and the science behind the spice.
 This post will specifically address its use for joint pain.

 Is Turmeric for Joint Pain Really a Thing?